 To ensure the safety of your horse and saddle the right saddle pad is crucial.
+Generally, a saddle pad refers to a pad that serves as a comfortable support for sitting on your horses’s back.
 In addition to the comfort of your horse, a good saddle pad guards the back of your horse and aids in maintaining your saddle.
-The best saddle pad for you is dependent on many factors.
-It’s not a problem should you spend the time to determine the ideal saddle pad for your horse and yourself.
+However, it’s important to note that the best saddle pad for you is dependent on many factors.
+Luckily, it’s not a problem should you spend the time to determine the ideal saddle pad for your horse and yourself.

 Tips for Finding the Right Saddle Pad

 Matching the contours of the back of the horse and its contours on the bottom of the horse’s saddle are crucial for an appropriate saddle pad that doesn’t exert pressure on the spine of the horse or the withers.
 There are pads designed specifically for horses that are high-withered, or mutton-withered.

 That’s why before you select a saddle pad for your horse, make sure to know and understand its curvature.
 Remember, protecting your horses’s back is one of the primary purposes of saddle pads.
 So, you should always think about your horses’s needs to ensure optimum comfort and avoid irritation.

 There are three types of saddle pads that are common: shaped, half and square pads.
 When in the show rings riders performing Dressage usually utilize square pads, whereas the shaped pads are popular during Hunter/Jumper shows.
 Eventers usually have or style pads that are customized to match their color.
 Half pads are commonly used across all disciplines and can be used as a stand-alone or with the square or shaped pad.
 This means that whether you ride in Dressage, Hunter/Jumper, or Eventing shows, you may use an English half pad from a reliable supplier to provide proper back protection for you and your horse, while maintaining the best style.

 - Select the Correct Size